a16z-infra/companion-app/README.md

 - Run `fly launch` -- this will generate a `fly.toml` that includes all the configurations you will need
 - Run `fly deploy -ha=false` to deploy the app -- the -ha flag makes sure fly only spins up one instance, which is included in the free plan.
 You also want to run `fly scale memory 512` to scale up the fly vm memory for this app.
+- If you want to deploy the current setup in a different environment (i.e on fly), the existing Clerk development instance should continue to work in a non-localhost setting.
-- Now you are ready to create a new production environment under the [current Clerk setup](https://dashboard.clerk.com/).
-For more details on deploying a production app with Clerk, check out their documentation [here](https://clerk.com/docs/deployments/overview)
+- If you are ready to deploy to production , you should create a prod environment under the [current Clerk setup](https://dashboard.clerk.com/) on Clerk.
+For more details on deploying a production app with Clerk, check out their documentation [here](https://clerk.com/docs/deployments/overview).
+Note that you will likely need to manage your own domain and do domain verification as part of the process.
 - Create a new file `.env.prod` locally and fill in all the production-environment secrets.
 Remember to update `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY` by copying secrets from Clerk's production instance
 -`cat .env.prod | fly secrets import` to upload secrets